repsej/TheWayOfTheDodo/README.md

 Each chord is repeated for two bars.

-Each bar has the same random bass rhythm.
-The bass plays power chords (chord root note + chord root note + 7).

-Eg. a rather good/lucky chord progression could be [0, 0, 0, 0, 5, 5, 7, 7].
+(Eg. a rather good/lucky chord progression could be [0, 0, 0, 0, 5, 5, 7, 7].)

+The bass plays power chords (chord root & chord root + 7).

+All bass bars has the same random two bar rhythm.

 ### Misc stuff

-A random number generator is seeded with the level number, so each level has it's own music.
+- A random number generator is seeded with the level number, so each level has it's own music.

-The parameters for the instruments (bass, bass drum, snare, lead and crash) are also randomly mutated (+/- 50%).
+- The parameters for the instruments (bass, bass drum, snare, lead and crash) are also randomly mutated (+/- 50%).

-On the win screen you can (on desktop) select music with page up and down.
+- On the win screen you can (on desktop) select music with page up and down.

+- A crash is played when each of the four part starts (first is loud).